-It’s coming to the end of another year, and that is a time for reflection on many things.
+It’s almost coming to the end of another year, and that is a time for reflection on many things.

-And the simplest way to sum this up, I think, is to explain that I view many people and their actions through the lens of;
+And the simplest way to sum this up, I think, is to explain that we view many people and their actions through the lens of;

 What do I mean by that, you ask?

-Well, a 20th-century person to me is a person who likes the way things were;
+Well, a 20th-century person to me is a person who likes the way things were.